-- all employees, parents, children and visitors must wash their hands with soap and water or use the alcohol-based hand santiser provided upon arrival to TCC. - All educators at TCC are required to be fully vaccinated against COVID19 by 29th November 2021 unless a medical exemption applies. - hands must be thoroughly dried using disposal paper and disposed of in the bin provided - disposable tissues must be used to wipe noses, eyes or mouths and disposed of in the bin provided immediately after use - hands must be washed following the use of tissues - hands must be washed thoroughly using soap and water before and after using the toilet - cough and sneeze etiquette must be used- cover your cough and sneeze into a tissue or elbow - educators and staff must adhere to our Handwashing Policies at all times - children are supervised when washing hands - educators and staff must adhere to effective food preparation and food handling procedures - educators will wash their hands or use alcohol based santiser, before wearing gloves and wash their hands after wearing gloves - educators and staff must adhere to our Health and Safety Policy for cleaning and disinfecting surfaces and equipment (such as toys, puzzles, outdoor toys, bedding, playdough etc) as per Staying healthy: Preventing infectious diseases in early childhood education and care services recommendations - equipment, resources and surfaces including taps, door handles etc will be cleaned daily (or more frequently as required) using detergent and water followed by disinfectant - cleaning contractors hygienically clean TCC at night every day to ensure risk of contamination is removed.
+- All educators at TCC are required to be fully vaccinated against COVID19 by 29th November 2021 unless a medical exemption applies. - Hands must be thoroughly dried using disposal paper and disposed of in the bin provided - Disposable tissues must be used to wipe noses, eyes or mouths and disposed of in the bin provided immediately after use - Hands must be washed following the use of tissues - Hands must be washed thoroughly using soap and water before and after using the toilet - Cough and sneeze etiquette must be used- cover your cough and sneeze into a tissue or elbow - Eucators and staff must adhere to our Handwashing Policies at all times - Children are supervised when washing hands - Educators and staff must adhere to effective food preparation and food handling procedures - Educators will wash their hands or use alcohol based santiser, before wearing gloves and wash their hands after wearing gloves - Educators and staff must adhere to our Health and Safety Policy for cleaning and disinfecting surfaces and equipment (such as toys, puzzles, outdoor toys, bedding, playdough etc) as per Staying healthy: Preventing infectious diseases in early childhood education and care services recommendations - Equipment, resources and surfaces including taps, door handles etc will be cleaned daily (or more frequently as required) using detergent and water followed by disinfectant - Cleaning contractors hygienically clean TCC at night every day to ensure risk of contamination is removed.
 Note: According to the World Health Organisation, COVID-19 may survive on surfaces for a few hours or up to several days.
 (March 14, 2020)

-Social distancing in childcare
+Social distancing in early childhood

-Social distancing is important because COVID-19 is most likely spread from person-to-person through close contact with a person while they are infectious, close contact with a person with a confirmed infection who coughs or sneezes or from touching objects or surfaces (such as door handles or tables) contaminated from a cough or sneeze from a person with a confirmed infection and then touching your nose or mouth. (source: Australian Government Department of Health.
+• Social distancing is important because COVID-19 is most likely spread from person-to-person through close contact with a person while they are infectious, close contact with a person with a confirmed infection who coughs or sneezes or from touching objects or surfaces (such as door handles or tables) contaminated from a cough or sneeze from a person with a confirmed infection and then touching your nose or mouth. (source: Australian Government Department of Health.
 Coronavirus disease)